gyaresu/rf1101se-teensy/README.md

 Teensy is your basic honey badger of small inexpensive microcontroller boards.
 It runs a Cortex-M4 which comes with a whole bunch of functionality built right into the chip.

-Please not that the cheap rf1101se-v3.1/whatever radio board you got from Aliexpress is probably only good for 433MHz because they all seem to be missing resistors on the circuit board that would enable it to be useful at any other frequencies.
+Please note that the cheap rf1101se-v3.1/whatever radio board you got from Aliexpress is probably only good for 433MHz because they all seem to be missing resistors on the circuit board that would enable it to be useful at any other frequencies.
 So it's not the chip that's at fault, just the cheap board design.

 ### Encode all the things!